systemd/systemd/doc/ENVIRONMENT.md

 * `$SYSTEMD_NSS_BYPASS_BUS=1` — if set, `nss-systemd` won't use D-Bus to do dynamic user lookups.
 This is primarily useful to make `nss-systemd` work safely from within `dbus-daemon`.

+systemd-timedated:

+* `$SYSTEMD_TIMEDATED_NTP_SERVICES=…` — colon-separated list of unit names of
+  NTP client services.
+If set, `timedatectl set-ntp on` enables and starts the first existing unit listed in the environment variable, and `timedatectl set-ntp off` disables and stops all listed units.